 You Can’t Shake Your Rug on the Street

 It is not quite uncommon for people to clean their rugs or carpets in the street.
-For some people, shaking or beating a rug in the street is a quick and easy way to clean the material.
+If you are using accommodation for Indian students in the United Kingdom, then you may think that shaking or beating a rug in the street is a quick and easy way to clean the material.
 However, you would be amazed to find out that this is considered illegal.
-As per section 60 of the Metropolitan Police Act 1839, it is illegal for anybody to beat or shake any carpets, rugs, or mats, except for doormats before 8 AM.
+As per section 60 of the Metropolitan Police Act 1839, it is illegal for anybody to beat or shake any carpets, rugs, or mats, except for doormats, before 8 AM.

 It’s Illegal to Dress Up as a Police Officer